- Scarlett 6i6, 18i8, 18i20 (2nd Gen)

 To effect incoming audio using an external effects processor (i.e. a reverb or compressor unit) please do the following:

-Connect your hardware line output into a jack line input on the Clarett or Scarlett, in the following example we will be using line input 3.
+Connect your external hardware line output into a jack line input on the Clarett or Scarlett, in the following example, we will be connecting the effects processor to input 3.
 Ensure your instrument or microphone (sound source) is correctly connected to one of the analogue inputs, for this example, input 1.

 Open the Focusrite Control application, select ‘Line Outputs 3-4’ and then deselect ‘Stereo’ on this tab so that the tab now displays ‘Line Output 3’ (see below).
 Then click the source selector below and select ‘Analogue 1’.
 Then connect line output 3 to the line input on your external hardware.